HanzgitH/pluginnode-install/README.md

    This install does not include any changings to your Firewall you may need to apply in order for the node to run correctly.

-Testing:

-The new updated node included TLS and updated RPC is currently under testing, feel free to test this, this replaces 3a.

-    ./node_temp.sh

-Once completd this will include updated RPC, if updated after Wed 23 Nov 2022:
+Once completd this will include updated RPC:

+If updated after Wed 23 Nov 2022:

   To enable TLS go to the update section, `https://github.com/HanzgitH/plugin_update` and after the gitpull run the `./update` file ONLY from your `/home` directory.

+Else, (before Wed 23 Nov 2022 RPC update),

+Run the update as normal on your current node.

 Disclaimer: